Get To Nationals Park: Avoid Ballpark Parking Fees

 What I love about the Ballpark Bus is that it’s a private enterprise—“mass transit on demand” as they call it.
 I understand that cities require taxpayer-funded ways for people to get to the ballpark and I‘m not knocking it—especially in Washington, where local taxpayers footed the entire bill for the place.
 The city has to recoup its investment and no one will go if it’s too difficult to get there.
 But the Ballpark Bus is an independent solution, to a problem that many Nats fans still have.

-And of course, putting it in an E-Guide makes me look smart…
+And of course, putting it in the Nationals Park E-Guide makes me look smart…

 Check it out here: www.ballparkbus.com.
 (Logo courtesy of Ballpark Bus.)